Setting up the model¶

 on the radius to maximum winds.

-If no suitable data exists (GetRMWDistFromInputData = False
+If no suitable data exists (GetRMWDistFromInputData = False), TCRM will use

 a regression model to determine RMW from the intensity and latitude of the